 to do is to be, meaning that anything that does something necessarily exists; and more poignantly, Jean-Paul Sartre said that

 to be is to do, meaning that what something is is defined by what that something does.
 Being, existence, can be reduced to the potential for or habit of some set of behaviors: things are, or at least are defined by, what they do, or at least what they tend to do.
-(Coupled with the association of mass to substance and energy to causation above, this notion that to be is to do seems to me a vague predecessor to the notion of mass-energy equivalence).
 To combine this with my adaptation of Berkeley's adage, we get concepts like "to do is to be experienced", "to be experienced is to do", "to be done unto is to experience", and "to experience is to be done unto".

 This paints experience and behavior as two sides of the same coin, opposite perspectives on the same one thing: an interaction.
 Our experience of a thing is that thing's behavior upon us.
 For example, an object is red inasmuch as it appears red, and it appears red inasmuch as it emits light toward us in certain frequencies and not others: the emission of the right frequencies of light, a behavior in a very broad sense, constitutes the property of redness.